We are currently worshipping outdoors at 10 am

 Worship With Us

-We continue our Single Service worship now OUTSIDE on our patio area at 9 am.
-We share liturgy, hymns and sermon outdoors in the shade.
+We continue our Single Service worship now inside at 10 am.
+We share liturgy, hymns and sermon.
 We ask that you check your temperature before you come and wear a mask during the service.

 “Knowing the Love of Jesus and Showing the Love of Jesus to God’s wondrous world.”